darrenmartyn/vBulldozer/README.md

 This is the loudest, most unclean, exploit I think I've written in a while.
 It has absolutely zero stealth features.

+For the writeup by zenofex on how this bug was found, see here: https://blog.exploitee.rs/2020/exploiting-vbulletin-a-tale-of-patch-fail/

 ```
 $ python vBulldozer.py https://vb.test.local/
 {+} Checking https://vb.test.local/